 A study, scientists examined the eyes of many mammals, including cats.
 They discovered that cats’ eyes detect ultraviolet light, which is invisible to us.

 It’s ironic, but, given this information, cats could argue about us being color blind, unable to see all the colors they can see.

-Ultraviolet light isn’t much different from any other form of light, besides the fact we can’t see it.
+Ultraviolet light isn’t much different from any other lights, besides the fact we can’t see it.
 At the same time, we can’t see plenty of other “lights” either.

-Even if cats can see their prey’s paw print trail because of ultraviolet vision, it should not be considered as a superpower of some sort.
+Even if cats can see their prey’s paw print trail because of ultraviolet vision, we should not consider it a superpower of some sort.
 If that were the case, the ability to see red berries in a green bush would be a superpower, too.

-Color vision does not serve much benefit to cats
+Color vision does not serve many benefits to cats

 The consensus is that cats do see color.
 Not as vividly as we do, but the assumption that cats are like color-blind people is incorrect.
 In the meantime, the ability to distinguish between colors is not of much use for cats’ lifestyles.